 Carefully pat pork dry with paper towels or a clean kitchen towel.
 Cut into 2 inch cubes.
 Heat vegetable oil in a large heavy-bottomed Dutch oven over high heat until smoking.
 Add pork all at once and spread evenly over bottom surface (it's ok if not all the pork is touching the bottom or if the pan is crowded.
 Cook without moving until bottom surface is well browned, about 8 minutes.
 Transfer pork to a cutting board and set aside.
 Add onions and garlic to Dutch oven and cook, stirring frequently, until softened and beginning to brown, about 10 minutes.
 Add oregano and cumin and cook, stirring constantly, until fragrant, about 30 seconds.

 Add chile mixture to Dutch oven and stir to scrape up any browned bits from the bottom.
-Add bay leaves.
+Add bay leaves along with the pork and any accumulated juices.
 Bring to a boil then reduce to a bare simmer.
 Cover, leaving lid slightly ajar, and cook, stirring occasionally until pork chunks break apart when you apply pressure with a spoon, about 2 hours.

 Sauce should be thick, with an almost ketchup-like consistency.
 If too thin, increase heat to a light simmer and cook, stirring frequently, until reduced to the desired consistency.
 Season to taste with salt.